>

 • CCI methods for different stages of research and level of involvement.

-The development of the framework began at a CCI in Research Alliance workshop, which brought together more than 20 consumers, CCI leads and researchers from across the HTQ partnership.
+The development of the Framework began at a CCI in Research Alliance workshop, which brought together more than 20 consumers, CCI leads and researchers from across the HTQ partnership.
 The workshop was facilitated by Amanda Newbery, Managing Director of Articulous, and expert in community and stakeholder engagement standards and approaches developed by the International Association for Public Participation Australasia (IAP2).

-The survey will only take 3-4 minutes and is anonymous.
+Thank you again to those who submitted feedback.
 Your contribution will help shape the framework, making it a useful tool for wide adoption across health services and research organisations.

 Receive our eNewsletter